Spooniehacker is an independent online lifestyle magazine for all genders.

-It’s a ‘lifestyle’ magazine for all genders that aims to bridge the gap between mainstream media and the online chronic illness community.
+It aims to bridge the gap between mainstream media and the online chronic illness community.

 Spooniehackers are chronically ill people who are hacking all kinds of systems (including their own bodies) to live their lives in their own ways.